rails/website/_world_sessions/2023/agenda/day-2/6c-cynthia-lo-session.md

 Presented by Cynthia Lo and Sean Marcia.
 This workshop will be given once per day.

 Are you intrigued by all the chatter around AI-powered tools like ChatGPT and CoPilot?
 Then our workshop is the perfect place for you to learn and understand these tools hands-on.
-We’ll walk through practical applications of these tools and you’ll be using them to add features, tests, and fix bugs in a real-world application – no contrived demos here!
+We'll walk through practical applications of these tools and you'll be using them to add features, tests, and fix bugs in a real-world application – no contrived demos here!

-Don’t forget to bring your laptop to this workshop, as there is no better way to learn than by doing.
-And you’ll definitely be doing!
+Don't forget to bring your laptop to this workshop, as there is no better way to learn than by doing.
+And you'll definitely be doing!

 Note: Registration for this workshop will open in September, and space is limited.